agastya2002/IECSE-ML-Winter-2020/README.md

 ### Creating your own branch
 ```
-git checkout -b John-Doe
+git checkout -b [your-full-name] // no square brackets in actual command, use - for spaces
 ```
 ### Submitting your work
 ```
-git checkout John-Doe	// to make sure you are in your own branch
+git checkout [your-full-name]	// to make sure you are in your own branch
 git add .	// adds all files and subfolders to be committed in the current directory
 git commit -m "Task #0: description"
 git push origin John-Doe